Truvada Tablets is a brand of medicine containing the active ingredients tenofovir disoproxil fumarate - emtricitabine.

 These are combined in one tablet to help control Human Immunodeficiency Virus (HIV) infection.

-TRUVADA contains two active ingredients that belong to a group of antiviral medicines known as nucleoside and nucleotide reverse transcriptase inhibitor (NRTI).
+TRUVADA contains two active ingredients that belong to a group of antiviral medicines known as nucleoside and nucleotide reverse transcriptase inhibitors (NRTI).

 Use in Children and Elderly